Skip to main content

 [Comment: For dates and availability of material incorporated by reference in this rule see rule 4765-25-02 of the Administrative Code.]

-(A) The executive director shall make the "Fire Charter Application" available to each chartered program seeking renewal.
+(A) The executive director shall make the "Fire Charter Renewal Application" available to each chartered program seeking renewal.

-(1) The application shall be made available no later than ninety days prior to the current charter's expiration date.
+(1) The application shall be made available no later than ninety days prior to the current charter's expiration date;

 (2) The application for renewal shall clearly indicate the date by which it shall be completed and received by the division.